What is Namecheap Hosting?

 In short, Namecheap started out as an excellent domain registrar and then decided to try its hand at web hosting.
 However, because that was not the original purpose, the site does not specialize in hosting services, meaning that it has a lackluster performance.

-The bottom line is buy your domain here but host it elsewhere.
+The bottom line is to buy your domain here but host it elsewhere.

 Namecheap Hosting FAQs